Family-friendly resort town with a long sandy beach, a lively promenade and a strong Scandinavian expat community

 Fuengirola is one of the most popular towns on the Costa del Sol for Scandinavian buyers.
 Prices here are more affordable than in Marbella, and there is a well-established Danish and Norwegian community.
 Apartment complexes along the beach and villas in Los Pacos and Mijas are popular choices.

-Property prices in Fuengirola
+Property prices when buying in Fuengirola

 Price levels in Fuengirola naturally vary depending on location, condition and views, but as a general guideline an apartment can be expected to cost 150,000-280,000 EUR, while a house typically falls in the range of 220,000-420,000 EUR.
 Villas with a pool and private plot start from 400,000-800,000 EUR, depending on size and distance to the coast.

-How to buy property in Fuengirola
+How to buy property in Fuengirola — step by step

 The process of buying property in Fuengirola follows the same basic steps as the rest of Spain: you need an NIE tax number, a Spanish bank account and an independent lawyer to check the property before you sign anything at all.